 Direct Data Access allows you to securely connect to your tenant's High-level organizational grouping used to manage technical support, billing, and global settings for your CXone environment database in Microsoft Excel create customized reports and analytics.
-Direct Data Access is supported for all versions of Microsoft Excel 2013 or later.
+Direct Data Access is supported for all versions of Microsoft Excel 2013 or later which include Office 365.
 Most metrics in the Data Dictionary are available for Direct Data Access.

 Direct Data Access is intended to be used by data analysts, or people in similar roles.
 They should have advanced knowledge of and access to Microsoft Excel features, including but not limited to: